zalsaigh/cs488/A3/README.md

 I changed SceneNode to include custom rotate functions that do not rely on a character axis (also a rotate function for the view).
 I also gave it "local" transformation data.
 I also implemented most of selection in SceneNode - the selection map comes from there, and so does the function to convert node ID to RGB.
 I finally also gave it initial transformation data for reset to work properly.

 For picking, I changed up scene_lua.cpp and GeometryNode to include the original material of the geometry node so I can switch back to it when the node is deselected.
 I also added z_axis joint rotation support to the scene_lua.cpp and hpp files.

+I changed up the Material class to have ambientIntensity.

 I added a custom joint_rotate() function to Joint Node, and I also created the JointRotationCommand class in JointNode's files for undoing and redoing joint node rotations.